blokks/legacy-docs/docs outline.md

 If you need to be more specific, you can do so by [selecting the act](http://manageschedule/managingacts#titlesandsubtitles) and change one of the times there.

 *You should note that by dragging and resizing you may change other acts.
 And possibly remove them.
-Don’t worry though, you can always undo a previous action by hitting `CTRL+Z` or `CMD+Z`*
+Don’t worry though, you can always undo a previous action by hitting <kbd>CTRL+Z</kbd> or <kbd>CMD+Z</kbd>*

 ### Deleting acts
 You can delete an act by pressing the `Delete` button at the bottom while editing an act.
 Alternatively, you can right-click on any act in your schedule to find another `Delete` button.